oliversong/onetimebox/README.md

 * Can't drop on first box page load

 ## Todo
+* Live total number of boxes / files
+* Live number of users connected to box

 ## Will not do
 * BigVideo dependencies are fucked in Meteor.js